-- 14.1 We recognise the importance of safeguarding pupils throughout the school day.
-Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 14.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
-All parents/carers must deliver their children to the designated areas in the school playground or the school drop off zone.
-Reception and Key Stage 1 children are collected from their classroom doors and Key stage 2 children are led to designated areas to be collected.
+- 15.1 We recognise the importance of safeguarding pupils throughout the school day.
+Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 15.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
+Due to the Covid19 pandemic, drop off and collection arrangements have been changed so that they are now at staggered times and following a one way system.
+The children enter and exit the school building at several different points in order to minimise transmission between bubbles.
+Each point is supervised by an adult and staff also supervise the driveway (main entrance) and alleyway (main exit) during these times.
 Parents/carers are expected to inform us via email up to 2.30 pm and then by telephone if there is to be a change in the arrangement of collection for their child.
 Some children travel to and from school by bus.
 Lists of children travelling on the bus are managed by the school office and updated daily.
-A member of staff is timetabled to collect the children travelling by bus from a designated room at the end of the day and take them safely to the school bus.
-At the beginning of the day a member of staff waits in the Drop-off Zone and collects the children from the bus watching them walk up the alleyway to another member of staff waiting on the playground. - 14.3 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
-The school should be notified by the parents/carers regarding whom they have authorised for this task.
-A signing in and out book is kept in the school office and must be completed by adults collecting or returning children or for children who arrive after 9.30 am. - 14.4 The school does not provide wrap around child care but there are many before and after school clubs.
+A member of staff is timetabled to collect the children travelling by bus from a designated area at the end of the day and take them safely to the school bus.
+At the beginning of the day a member of staff waits in the Drop-off Zone (school drive entrance) and collects the children from the bus walking them up in to the school building. - 15.3 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
+School should be notified by the parents/carers regarding whom they have authorised for this task.
+A signing in and out book is kept in the school office and must be completed by adults collecting or returning children or for children who arrive after 9.30 am. - 15.4 The school does not provide wrap around child care but there are many before and after school clubs.
 All children are handed over to parents and carers at the front door.
 Club leaders keep their own lists of adults who are collecting which they check before handing children over.
-A member of the Senior Leadership Team is always on site at these times and available to assist should this be required. - 14.5 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.
+A member of Senior Leadership Team is always on site at these times and available to assist should this be required.

+15.5 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.

-15. Prevent Duty
+16. Prevent Duty